 WATERBURY - RICHMOND - Interstate 89 - Southbound Resurfacing Project

-TRAFFIC IMPACT: From 6:00 a.m. to 6:00 p.m. motorist can expect one-lane of travel beginning south of Exit 11 proceeding 15.6 south to Exit 10 in Waterbury throughout the week, motorists should anticipate slow moving travel within the work zone.
+Motorist can also expect one-lane of travel between Exits 10 and 11.
+Motorists are urged to use both lanes to the merge point and should anticipate slow moving travel and traveling on a milled surface.
+Please don't follow construction vehicles into the work zone.
 The speed limit is reduced to 55 mph and fines will be doubled.

 PLEASE USE CAUTION AND FOLLOW THE POSTED SPEED LIMITS!